 Next, ask them to connect those items to the person who made sure they happened or provided them.
-Post these on a large piece of paper, bulletin board or wall in a common area such as the kitchen or living room.
-You’re helping your kids see that the cool stuff in their lives is linked to real people.
+Post these on a large piece of paper, bulletin board or wall in a common area, such as the kitchen or living room.
+This activity helps your kids see that the cool stuff in their lives is linked to real people.

-The day after Thanksgiving also a holiday
+The day after Thanksgiving is also a holiday

 The day after Thanksgiving is often filled with Black Friday shopping.
-But it’s also a holiday.
+But, it’s also a holiday.
 On October 8, 2008, President George W. Bush signed The Native American Heritage Day bill into law.
 This day is designated to pay tribute to Native Americans and their important legacy.
 Consider taking a few minutes to talk with your children about these contributions and how they have enriched our lives.